koopjs/koop-provider-github/README.md

 There is an example server in the [`example`](example) directory.

-Once `koop-github` is registered as provider and you've started your Koop server, you can preview GeoJSON files in Github repositories using this pattern:
+Once `koop-github` is registered as provider and you've started your Koop server, you can preview GeoJSON files in Github repositories using this pattern.
+Note that the path within the repo uses `::` as a directory separator:

 ```
 /github/{organization name}/{repository name}/{folder::path::to::geojson}/preview